Calcium: benefits, dosage, contraindications

 ✪✪✪✪✪

-The European health authorities (EFSA, European Food Safety Authority and the European Commission) have determined that products containing calcium can claim to contribute to the maintenance of bones and teeth and support bone growth and development in children, only if these products contain at least 120 mg of calcium per 100 g, 100 ml, or per package if the product contains only one serving.
-Calcium supplementation in pregnant women with low dietary calcium intake (less than 562 mg of elemental calcium per day) increases fetal bone mineralization and density.
-However, for women with adequate dietary intake, calcium supplementation offers no additional benefit.
+European health authorities (EFSA, European Food Safety Authority and the European Commission) have determined that products containing calcium may claim to contribute to the maintenance of bones and teeth and to the growth and bone development of children only if those products contain at least 120 mg of calcium per 100 g, per 100 ml, or per package if the product contains only one serving.
+Calcium supplementation in pregnant women who have a low dietary calcium intake (less than 562 mg of elemental calcium per day) increases fetal bone mineralization and bone density.
+However, in women with an adequate dietary intake, calcium supplementation provides no additional benefit.

 Posologie